 Traditional church financing with long term amortization schedules ranging from 10 years to 30 years are available.
 Fixed mortgage rates ranging from 5 years to 20 years are offered.
 This program uses an underwriting method called Debt Service Coverage (DSCR ratio) to determine how much a church may be able to finance using the historical and current income minus expenses.

 Small Down Payment Option

-This program perfect for new purchase money for congregations at least 3 year of age.
+This program is perfect for new purchase money for congregations at least 3 years old.
 Most church lenders require your congregation to put down a lot of money when purchasing the property.
-This church mortgage allows a very small down payment as little as 10% of their own money by utilizing a first and second trust mortgage.
+This church mortgage allows a very small down payment (as little as 10%) by utilizing a first and second trust mortgage.
 The first trust mortgage note would be provided through a traditional loan while the second trust mortgage would come from the seller of the property or by other means.
 Very competitive rates and terms are offered.

 Church Bond Program

-Best rates available for your church.
-Also provides a long term fixed rate with no balloon then this may just be the program for you.
-Church Bonds have great interest rates and generally no balloons.
-The costs associated with this type of transaction are generally higher but they can be a good fit for congregations looking to quickly retire the debt.
+This program provides the best rates available for your church.
+If you’re interested in a long-term fixed rate with no balloon, this may be the program for you.
+Church Bonds have great interest rates and, generally, no balloons.
+The costs associated with this type of transaction are generally higher, but they can be a good fit for congregations looking to quickly retire the debt.

 |Purchase – Refinance

 amount depends on